-A short frenulum (also known as frenulum breve) is when the frenulum of the penis is so short that it restricts the movement that the foreskin can make – the frenulum should be long enough to allow the foreskin to restract smoothly, but a short frenulum often makes this impossible.
-This causes discomfort during sexual intercouse.
+A short frenulum (also known as frenulum breve) is when the frenulum of the penis is so short that it restricts the movement that the foreskin can make – the frenulum should be long enough to allow the foreskin to retract smoothly, but a short frenulum often makes this impossible.
+This causes discomfort during sexual intercourse.

 One possible consequence of having a short frenulum is that it can tear, usually during sexual activity.
 This can be painful and may bleed, but is not a medical emergency.
 A torn frenulum may solve the problem if it heals in such a way that the frenulum is longer, but if scar tissue forms if becomes even less flexible and the problem worsens.
 If a short frenulum is impairing your ability to have sex or causing other serious issues, it requires treatment.

 The main symptom is difficulty pulling back the foreskin, as well as pain and tension in the penis.
 This pain increases during sexual intercourse and can tear and cause bleeding because of the concentration of blood in the area.